canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

   the files linked to the RxPlayer's version you're using), as `mpd-parser.wasm`.

-- It is also available as `dist/mpd-parser.wasm` from the root directory of the project.

-  This file is also published on npm, which mean they might already be loaded in your project, for example in the node_modules directory (most probably in `node_modules/rx-player/dist/mpd-parser.wasm` depending on your project).
+- This file is also published on npm, which mean they might already be loaded in your project, for example in the node_modules directory (most probably in `node_modules/rx-player/dist/mpd-parser.wasm` depending on your project).